 With this in mind, a growing number of communities around the country, throughout Ohio and here in Cuyahoga County have chosen to move forward with local ordinances that support legislative changes at the state level prohibiting the sale of tobacco, tobacco-related products and alternative delivery devices to anyone under the age of 21.
-To date, the following communities have either adopted local regulations or are in the process of adopting local regulations: Brooklyn, Cleveland, Cleveland Heights, Euclid, Lakewood, Moreland Hills, Newburgh Heights and University Heights.
+To date, the following communities have either adopted or are in the process of adopting local regulations: Brooklyn, Cleveland, Cleveland Heights, Euclid, Lakewood, Moreland Hills, Newburgh Heights and University Heights.

 We fully support these communities and their efforts to research, draft, discuss and implement these local ordinances and update existing codes to prohibit the sale of tobacco and related products to anyone under the age of 21.
 These ordinances are not meant to criminalize 18 – 20 year olds for smoking or buying tobacco products.
 The focus and responsibility of meeting the requirements within the code is placed squarely on the retailer (business owner) that allows the sale of tobacco products to underage buyers.

 Our staff partners with each community to educate residents and local business owners on the implementation of the Tobacco 21 program and continues to work closely with these business owners throughout the permitting process.
 Ordinances passed by the communities require each business that sells or distributes tobacco or tobacco related products to the public to be locally permitted to do so.
 They are also required to post the appropriate signage at or near the tobacco sales transaction point.